ecmwf/pdbufr/docs/read_bufr.rst

 Filters
 --------------

+    The filter conditions are specified as a dict via ``filters`` and determine when the specified ``columns`` will actually be extracted.

     A filter condition can be a single value match:

       .. code-block:: python

           filters={"blockNumber": 12}

     an "in" relation:

      .. code-block:: python

           filters={"stationNumber": [843, 925]}
           filters={"blockNumber": range(10, 13)}

     or an interval expressed as a ``slice`` (the boundaries as inclusive):

       .. code-block:: python